 Even the side of the sole had lost much of its natural color.

 So, Amando got to work.
-And he seemed to have zero concerns about bringing them back to life, or the fact that I had told him I was planning to write a blog post on his work!
+And he seemed to have zero concerns about bringing them back to life.
+Or that I was planning to write a blog post on the best shoe shine in Denver!

-While I watched Amando work through four or five steps (more?
-I honestly lost track), it was becoming more and more apparent to me that this was no ordinary shoe shine.
+While I watched Amando work, it was becoming apparent that this was no ordinary shoe shine.
 The dull light brown of my shoes was becoming darker and more robust with every step of his procedure.